abilasharumugam13/L7_Informatics_Assignment/README.md

+#Roll No :22I462
+#Name    :Abilash A
+#Email Id:22i462@psgtech.ac.in
+#Dept    :B Tech(Information Technology)
 # 22I462_Abilash A(PSG College Of Technology)-L7 InformaticsIntern Assignment-->Application:iceCreamParlour

-# 📄 Documentation of the Code :
+# 📄 Documentation of the Code :(Github codespace Link--->https://fictional-goggles-q79xqqg5jrwq26px.github.dev/)
 ## Overview
 This project is a simple database management system for an ice cream parlour.
 It uses "SQLite" to manage data about seasonal flavours, ingredients, customer suggestions, allergens, and a shopping cart.
 The system is divided into three main parts: database setup (iceCream.py), user interactions (user.py), and management operations (manage.py).